kevyJose/number-to-words/the-approach.md

 * Implemented a recursive, rule-based number-to-words conversion algorithm, which divides the number into thousands, hundreds, tens, and units.
 This structure provided much greater control and clarity.

+* **Note:** this algorithm is designed to work for any decimal input value from 0 to 999,999.
+Any inputs outside of this range are invalid.

 This new approach yielded several advantages:

 * Accuracy and Readability: Logic flows in a way that mirrors the grammatical structure of English numeric phrases.